-The inefficiency of the 802.11 MAC has also been discussed before for supporting VoIP traffic [22,27].
-In [27], a TDMA approach is used to reduce the contention overhead for CSMA in 802.11.
+The inefficiency of the 802.11 MAC has also been discussed before for supporting VoIP traffic [26].
+In [26], a TDMA approach is used to reduce the contention overhead for CSMA in 802.11.
 In this paper, we argue that the inefficiency of 802.11 MAC is a fundamental bottleneck as the PHY data rate increases for all traffic, not just VoIP traffic.
 We further argue that this inefficiency issue should be resolved by enabling fine-grained channel access.

-8. CONCLUSION
+VIII.
+CONCLUSION

 This paper addresses the inefficiency issue of MAC protocols in current WLANs as the PHY data rate increases.
-The fundamental reason of this inefficiency lies in the fact that the current MAC protocol allocates the entire wide-band channel as a single resource.
-Such allocation become too coarse-grained for general traffic demands as the channel width or the PHY data rate increases.
+The fundamental reason of this inefficiency lies in the fact that the current MAC protocol allocates the entire wideband channel as a single resource.
+Such allocation becomes too coarse-grained for general traffic demands as the channel width or the modulation rate increases.

-We argue that this inefficiency issue should be resolved using fine-grained channel access in high data rate WLANs.
-We present the design of FICA, a new cross-layer design that enables finegrained subchannel random access based on OFDM.
+We argue that this inefficiency issue should be resolved using fine-grained channel access in high-data-rate WLANs.
+We present the design of FICA, a new cross-layer design that enables fine-grained subchannel random access based on OFDM.
 FICA addresses challenges in both PHY and MAC design due to the asynchronous and distributed nature of WLANs.
 First, FICA proposes a new PHY architecture based on OFDM that retains orthogonality among subchannels solely relying on the coordination mechanisms in existing WLANs.
-Second, FICA employs frequency-domain contention that uses physical layer RTS/CTS signaling, and frequency domain backoff to efficiently coordinate subchannel access.
+Second, FICA employs frequency-domain contention that uses physical-layer RTS/CTS signaling and frequency domain backoff to efficiently coordinate subchannel access.

 We have implemented FICA on the Sora software radio platform.
-With our prototype, we validate the feasibility of the FICA crosslayer design.
-Our detailed simulation results further indicate that FICA can outperform 802.11 with frame aggregation with up to 400% under different traffic settings.
+With our prototype, we validate the feasibility of the FICA cross-layer design.
+Our simulation results further indicate that FICA can outperform 802.11 with frame aggregation from a few percent to 600% under different traffic settings.